 Selecting a Home Care or Hospice Agency

-If you've decided it's time for a home care or hospice agency, you've probably looked in the phone book or typed "home care agencies" into a web search engine.
-You came up with hundreds of choices serving the area where your loved one lives.
-It's overwhelming.
-But you can take steps to narrow down your search.
+If you have decided it is time for a home care or hospice agency, you have probably looked in the phone book or typed "home care agencies" into a web search engine.
+There were then hundreds of choices serving the area where your loved one lives.
+It is overwhelming, but you can take steps to narrow down your search.

 First, just like shopping for anything else, ask your family and trusted friends for recommendations.
 If you are a member of a faith community, the leadership may be familiar with agencies.
 Your physician certainly knows of good, high-quality agencies in the area.
 Family members and friends may have been patients of an agency.
 Find out who all these people recommend and why.

-If you're online already, go to the Visiting Nurse Associations of America website at VNAA.org, click on "About VNAA," and you'll see a menu including "Find a VNA."
+If you are online already, go to the Visiting Nurse Associations of America website at VNAA.org.
+Click on "Connect," and you'll see a menu including "Find a Provider."
 That will help you locate a Visiting Nurse Association near you.
-You also can search agencies through the National Hospice and Palliative Care Organization at nhpco.org.
+You also can search agencies through the National Hospice and Palliative Care Organization at NHPCO.org.

 Here are a few questions you should ask all prospective home care agencies:

-- How long has the agency been in existence and how long it has served your community?
+- How long has the agency been in existence, and how long the agency has served your community?

 - Does the agency offer printed material describing services and costs?

 - Is the agency an approved Medicare provider?
 Is it accredited?
-That means their quality of care has been surveyed and approved by an outside accrediting organization.
+Being accredited means that their quality of care has been surveyed and approved by an outside accrediting organization.